-On April 9, 1983, just past 4 a.m., a police officer was sent to investigate a possible shooting in University Park, an inner suburb of Dallas, Texas, at the residence of two narcotics traffickers, James Perry Sewell and Raven Dannelle Lashbrook.
+In the early morning hours of April 9, 1983, a police officer was sent to investigate a possible shooting in University Park, a suburb of Dallas, at the residence of two narcotics traffickers, James Sewell and Raven Lashbrook.

-After the ambulance left, the officers searched the house once more and discovered Lashbrook’s body in a car parked in the carport.
+After the ambulance left, the officers continued their search and discovered Lashbrook’s body in a car parked in the carport.
 Four identifiable fingerprints were found—two from the house, one from one of Sewell’s cars and a fourth—a palm print—from the roof of the car in which Lashbrook’s body was found.

 Police began conducting computer checks on the name “Billy Allen” and came up with a few possibilities, including a man named Billy Wayne Allen, who had a prior history of convictions for drug possession and violence, as well as Billy Frederick Allen, 37, who also had a history of violent crimes and drug convictions.

-When the palm print was matched by police to the left palm of Billy Frederick Allen, an arrest warrant was issued and police went to the motel where they believed he was staying.
-But he was gone.
+When the palm print was matched by police to the left palm of Billy Frederick Allen, an arrest warrant was issued.

-Allen was arrested in California on April 23, 1983 and he was charged with capital murder and attempted capital murder.
+Billy was arrested in California on April 23, 1983 and charged with capital murder and attempted capital murder.
 On June 17, 1983, Sewell died and the charge of attempted capital murder was amended to capital murder.

-Prior to trial, Allen’s defense attorney hired a private investigator who met with the University Park police chief as well as the lead investigator on the case.
-They gave the investigator the details of the investigation, including a two-page report filed by Clary detailing the events of the night of the murders.
-None of the information provided mentioned that Clary said Sewell had told him that “Billy Allen” was one of three men who committed the crime.
+Prior to trial, Billy’s defense attorney hired a private investigator who met with the University Park police chief as well as the lead investigator on the case.
+They gave the investigator the details of the investigation, including a two-page report filed by the investigating officer detailing the events of the night of the murders.
+None of the information provided mentioned that the officer said Sewell had told him that “Billy Allen” was one of three men who committed the crime.

-When Allen’s lawyer expressed surprise at the testimony, he was given a four-page police report.
+When Billy’s lawyer expressed surprise at the testimony, he was given a four-page police report.
 The first two pages were the same report the private investigator obtained before trial.
 But there were two additional pages that he had never seen before.
-On page three, the report detailed Clary’s account of Sewell’s statement in the ambulance.
+On page three, the report detailed the investigating officer’s account of Sewell’s statement in the ambulance.

-The defense suggested that the couple had been murdered because of their involvement in drugs (Lashbrook was reputed to be a methamphetamine cook) and because the house had been thoroughly ransacked, as if someone were trying to locate drugs or money.
+The defense suggested that the couple had been murdered because of their involvement in drugs and because the house had been thoroughly ransacked, as if someone were trying to locate drugs or money.

-The defense admitted that Allen knew Sewell and had met with him a few days before the murders.
-They met at a café where Allen sold some gold scraps he had harvested from his used-goods store.
-Allen’s wife testified that Allen had rested his hand on top of the car while Sewell sat in the front seat and counted out the cash he paid Allen for the gold.
+The defense admitted that Billy knew Sewell and had met with him a few days before the murders.
+They met at a café where Billy sold some gold scraps he had harvested from his used-goods store.
+Billy’s wife testified that Billy had rested his hand on top of the car while Sewell sat in the front seat and counted out the cash he paid Billy for the gold.

 The Court of Appeals remanded the case for the judge to make specific findings.
 On remand, the trial court found that the defense attorney’s failure to investigate “constituted a lack of diligence that is not recognized as a basis for granting a new trial” and also rejected the factual innocence claim.
 The trial court recommended that the conviction stand and the Court of Appeals upheld the order in January 1995.

-In May 2004, Allen filed a fourth petition, again raising inadequate legal defense and factual innocence.
-This was the first time that Allen had filed a writ following a decision in another Texas case in which the Court of Criminal Appeals recognized that actual innocence claims could be raised in a non-capital case.
+In May 2004, Billy filed a fourth petition, again raising inadequate legal defense and factual innocence.
+This was the first time that Billy had filed a writ following a decision in another Texas case in which the Court of Criminal Appeals recognized that actual innocence claims could be raised in a non-capital case.

-The trial court recommended that Allen’s conviction be set aside, ruling that the evidence of innocence was “so strong that (the court could not) have confidence in the outcome of the trial.”
+By that time, Billy’s lawyers had obtained an affidavit from a man named Clifton Cook, who said that on April 10, 1983 – the day after the murders – he purchased jewelry belonging to Lashbrook from Billy Wayne Allen and that Allen had made incriminating statements.
+The trial court recommended that Billy’s conviction be set aside, ruling that the evidence of innocence was “so strong that (the court could not) have confidence in the outcome of the trial.”